Demi Rose Flaunts Incredible Curves In Plunging Sheer White Bodysuit

 Demi engaged with her dedicated followers by replying to some of the comments.
 The post appears to be a fan favorite as it soon racked up more than 200,000 likes.

 This is far from the first time that the model has flaunted her fantastic figure on social media.
-In fact, a majority of her Instagram posts consist of her in risque outfits.
+In fact, a majority of her Instagram posts show her in risque outfits.
 Recently, she drove fans wild by uploading a photo, in which she wore a crochet dress with nothing underneath.
 That picture has been liked over 500,000 times since it was shared.